-My research program focuses on the ecological and evolutionary linkages between plants, soils, soil communities and ecosystem processes.
-I take a multi-disciplinary approach that aims to understand the complex interactions and feedbacks between above- and belowground processes in a variety of global change contexts.
+My research program focuses on the eco-evolutionary linkages between plants, soils, soil communities and ecosystem processes.
+I focus on the complex interactions and feedbacks between above- and belowground processes in a variety of global change contexts, most recently fire, urbanization and climate change.

 Michael Van Nuland